 Tradition says that the bigger the pastry and the more eggs in the pastry, the more important the recipient is.
 Therefore, the biggest pastry is traditionally given to the head of the household.

-Milwaukee has no shortage of wonderful options to get your own Pupa Con L’uovas!
-We visited four best Italian bakeries in the greater Milwaukee area and love how each bakery put their own spin on the traditional Pupa Con L’uova and made it their own.
+Milwaukee has no shortage of wonderful options to get Pupa Con L’uovas!
+As a result, we visited four best Italian bakeries in the greater Milwaukee area and love how each bakery put their own spin on the traditional Pupa Con L’uova and made it their own.

 Want to stock your Easter table with these delightful treats?
 Here’s where to go: